-I really wanted to reach the very north of Baja California Sur on the pacific coast and try all the possible whale watching experience available in Baja.
+I really wanted to reach the very north of Baja California Sur on the pacific ocean coast and try all the possible whale-watching experiences available in Baja.
 And so I did.

 Guerrero Negro is a small town right before the border with Baja California (north).

-The town is everything but charming nor its restaurants, rather shabby I would say.
+The town is everything but charming and its restaurants, are rather shabby I would say.

 An interesting fact is that there is a salt industry and the salt lakes will be your spectacular view during the entire trip on the way to the lagoon.

-Please make sure you drive around the salt lakes area during sunset, I have missed it but it must be gorgeous to watch.
+Please make sure you drive around the salt Lake area during sunset, I have missed it but it must be gorgeous to watch.